 Matthew Kelly says “we become the books we read.”
 So don’t we want to read fiction with virtue?
 If you’re searching for great Catholic fiction, it is out there.
 I promise!
-Here are sixteen ways you can support the Catholic fiction industry and the authors who create it.
+Here are seventeen ways you can support Catholic fiction and the authors who create it.

 This year (2022), I became a self-published author with my first novel, The Love We Vow.
 Through my journey, I’ve been able to meet and learn about so many other Catholic authors who share my passion and I want to support them and their efforts!
 There is demand for Catholic fiction.

 A note to authors: Let’s support each other!
 We’re all working in the same vineyard.
 It can be tempting to get competitive and compare yourself with other authors over sales/reviews, but I think being a Catholic author necessitates that we approach our work in a spirit of charity and community.
 There is room for all of us at the table.

 1) Borrow their books on Kindle Unlimited (KU) and read the whole thing!

 Authors get paid based on number of pages read in this program.
 You can sign up for Kindle Unlimited (KU) through Amazon.
 Not all authors participate in KU.
 Personally, I have some books in the KU program and one outside of it.